-Those were my granddaughter’s exact words upon flipping through an old scrapbook from my dad’s college years that happened to have a few pictures of my younger self.
+Those were my granddaughter’s exact words upon flipping through a very old (falling apart) leather scrapbook from my grandparents.
+In the scrapbook are letters my dad wrote during his college years and Western Union telegrams from World War II.
+Stuck in the pages were a few pictures of my younger self.
 The “Is that you followed quickly by…wait a minute…who is that?”
 It’s great fun as a child begins to learn the relationships between people in a family.
-“So my dad is your son and on it goes”.
-And with love and a smile, the conclusion, “you look different!”
+“So my dad is your son???”
+That’s really weird.
+And the questions start flowing directed by a little pointed finger going around the room connecting the generations and relationships.
+With love and a smile, the conclusion, “you look different!”

-This blog is based on a business called StoryWorth branded as “the most meaning gift for your family”.
+This blog is focused on a business called StoryWorth branded as “the most meaning gift for your family”.

-But first, I want to tell you about my favorite conversation I had with my grandmother.
-She was born way back in the 1890s living a life we would not recognize today.
+But first, I want to tell you about the best conversation I had with my grandmother.
+She was born back in the 1890s living a life we would not recognize today.

 My Grandmother’s Story

 I had a driver’s permit back in the 1960s and would drive my dad through city streets (Rochester, New York), across town every Sunday to visit my grandmother.